AnyFetch/developers.anyfetch.com/index.md

 - __HEAD__ Can be issued against any resource to get just the HTTP header info.
 - __GET__ Used for retrieving resources.
 - __POST__ Used for creating resources, or performing custom actions.
 - __PATCH__ Used for updating resources with partial JSON data.
-For instance, an Issue resource has `title` and `body` attributes.
+For instance, an User resource has `first_name` and `last_name` attributes.
 A PATCH request may accept one or more of the attributes to update the resource.
 PATCH is a relatively new and uncommon HTTP verb, so resource endpoints also accept POST requests.
 - __PUT__ Used for replacing resources or collections.
 For PUT requests with no `body` attribute, be sure to set the `Content-Length` header to zero.
 - __DELETE__ Used for deleting resources.

 ## Authentication

-There are three ways to authenticate through Papiel API.
+There are three ways to authenticate through Papiel Client API.

 ### Basic authentication
 ```